Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Proposed Methodology

 where $a_n, b_n, c_n$ denote the coefficients required for the least square fit $\tilde{y}_{i_n}\sim y_{i_n}$.
-Here, quadratic polynomial is used to estimate the slowly varying background trend albeit a higher order polynomial fit could also be used.
+Here, quadratic polynomial is used to estimate the slowly varying background trend.
+We next provide the mathematical definition of Mahalanobis norm which forms the basis of our proposed method.